yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

    vault.setManagementFee(200)
    ```

-1. Set parameters for vault correctly before endorse:
+1. Set parameters for vault correctly before endorsement:

    - Set Governance to (`ychad.eth`)
    - Set Treasury (`treasury.ychad.eth`) as the rewards address.
    - Set Core Dev multisig (`dev.ychad.eth`) as guardian.
    - Set Strategist multisig (`brain.ychad.eth`) as management.
-   - Set description and symbol for vault or use suggested as default (can be changed on chain later)
+   - Set description and symbol for vault or use suggested as default (can be changed on-chain later)

-1. Yearn governance now must accept governance and endorse the vault:
+2. Yearn's governance now must accept this vault's governance and endorse it:

 ```python
 strategy.acceptGovernance()